<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=564901527947923&amp;ev=PageView&amp;noscript=1">

 Holidays that may fall in or around December

 Diwali is the Hindu Festival of Lights.
 This five-day celebration usually falls in October or November.
-In 2020, Diwali begins on November 14th.

 Bodhi Day is a Buddhist holiday that celebrates Siddhartha Gautama’s (the Buddha’s) realization and presentation to his fellow seekers of the Four Noble Truths.
 Bodhi Day is traditionally celebrated on December 8th (the 8th day of the 12th lunar month).

 Hanukkah is the Jewish Festival of Lights.
 This eight-day holiday can fall in late November, December, or occasionally early January.
-In 2020, Hanukkah will start at sundown on December 10th and end at sundown on December 18th.

 Christmas is a celebration of the birth of Jesus, the central figure of Christianity.
 Christmas is celebrated on December 25th by Christians who use the Gregorian calendar.
 Christians using the Julian calendar celebrate Christmas on December 25th on the Julian calendar, which translates into January 7th on the Gregorian calendar.

-Kwanzaa is a week-long secular holiday honoring African American heritage.
+Kwanzaa is a week-long secular holiday honoring African-American heritage.
 This holiday is observed from December 26th through January 1st each year by some African Americans in the United States.

 Yule is a Wiccan or Pagan celebration of the Winter Solstice, which takes place every year between December 20th and 23rd.
-Yule celebrates the rebirth of the sun, the beginning of the time when the days will become longer and welcomes the bounty of spring.
+Yule celebrates the rebirth of the sun, the beginning of the time when the days will become longer, and welcomes the bounty of spring.

 Notable diverse holidays in 2021